ermongroup/cs228-notes/inference/sampling/index.md

 layout: post
 title: Sampling methods
 ---
-In previous sections, we have mostly discussed *exact* inference algorithms.
-From now on, we will focus on approximate methods; such methods are extremely important in practice because the majority of models we use in practice do not admit efficient exact solutions.
-Approximate inference is therefore one of the largest subfields of machine learning.
+In practice, the probabilistic models that we use are often quite complex, and simple algorithms like variable elimination may be too slow for them.
+In fact, many interesting classes of models may not admit exact polynomial-time solutions at all, and for this reason, much research effort in machine learning is spent on developing algorithms that yield *approximate* solutions to the inference problem.
+This section begins our study of such algorithms.

-There exist two main families of approximate methods: *variational inference*{% sidenote 1 'Variational inference methods take their name from the *calculus of variations*, which deals with optimizing functions that take other functions as arguments.'%} algorithms, which formulate inference as an optimization problem, as well as *sampling* methods, which produce answers by repeatedly generating random numbers from a distribution of interest.
+There exist two main families of approximate algorithms: *variational* methods{% sidenote 1 'Variational inference methods take their name from the *calculus of variations*, which deals with optimizing functions that take other functions as arguments.'%}, which formulate inference as an optimization problem, as well as *sampling* methods, which produce answers by repeatedly generating random numbers from a distribution of interest.

-Sampling methods can be used to perform both marginal and MAP inference queries; in addition, they can be used to compute various quantities of interest, such as expectations $$\Exp[f(X)]$$ with respect to random variables distributed according to the graphical model.
-Sampling methods have historically represented the main way of performing approximate inference, although during the past 15 years variational methods have proven to be strong alternatives.
+Sampling methods can be used to perform both marginal and MAP inference queries; in addition, they can compute various interesting quantities, such as expectations $$\Exp[f(X)]$$ of random variables distributed according to a given probabilistic model.
+Sampling methods have historically been the main way of performing approximate inference, although over the past 15 years variational methods have emerged as viable (and often superior) alternatives.

 ## Sampling from a probability distribution

-To first get our feet wet, let's think for a second how to sample from a multinomial distribution with $$k$$ possible outcomes and associated probabilities $$\theta_1,...,\theta_k$$.
+As a warm-up, let's think for a minute how we might sample from a multinomial distribution with $$k$$ possible outcomes and associated probabilities $$\theta_1,...,\theta_k$$.

 Sampling, in general, is not an easy problem.
 Our computers can only generate samples from very simple distributions{% sidenote 1 'Even those samples are not truly random.
 They are actually taken from a deterministic sequence whose statistical properties (e.g. running averages) are indistinguishable form a truly random one.
 We refer to such sequences as pseudo-random.'%}, such as the uniform distribution over $$[0,1]$$.
 Thus all sampling techniques involve calling these simple subroutines multiple times in a clever way.